stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/13_i18n/index.md

 # i18n

-The i18n class (short for "internationalization") in SilverStripe enables you to display templates and PHP code in different languages based on your global settings and the preferences of your website users.
-This process is also known as l10n (short for "localization").
+The i18n class (short for "internationalisation") in SilverStripe enables you to display templates and PHP code in different languages based on your global settings and the preferences of your website users.
+This process is also known as l10n (short for "localisation").

 For translating any content managed through the CMS or stored in the database, please use the [translatable](http://github.com/silverstripe/silverstripe-translatable) module.